 Do your research.
 Knowledge about the industry goes a long way.
-What are some of the current challenges that your product/service can assist with?
-Know what you competition is doing so that you can ‘one-up’ their proposition if they are mentioned.
-A quick Google before a call as well as thinking specifically how your service might help relevant areas of their business will go a long way to help you demonstrate ideas around value add.
+What are some of the current challenges that your product or service can assist with?
+What are your competitors doing and how can you top that?
+A quick Google before a call as well as thinking specifically about how your service might help relevant areas of their business will go a long way towards helping you demonstrate your value-adding ideas.

-Sales executives need to know how they are going to approach prospects to have a successful conversation.
+To have a successful conversation, sales executives need to know how they are going to approach prospects.
 For many teams, the use of a call script is very beneficial as it guides the call through the sales process; often using a series of questions for lead generation.
-Business decision makers or C-level executives do not have time for unprepared, unstructured, speculative calls, so teams need to ensure B2B touch points care prepared, effective and demonstrate value straight-up answering the questions: ‘Who are you?
-And what can you do for me?
+Business decision-makers or C-level executives do not have time for unprepared, unstructured, speculative calls, so teams need to ensure B2B touchpoints are prepared, effective and demonstrate value straight-up by answering the questions ‘Who are you?
+And what can you do for me?’

 4) Infectious confidence